-Nevada grand jury to get case of boy’s body found in freezer
+Nevada grand jury may hear boy’s body found in freezer case

-LAS VEGAS (AP) — Prosecutors in Nevada filed additional charges and told a judge on Monday they’ll ask a grand jury to review evidence that a Las Vegas man held a woman and her children captive, killed her 4-year-old son and hid the body in a garage freezer.
+LAS VEGAS (AP) — Prosecutors in Nevada filed additional charges and told a judge on Monday a grand jury may review evidence that a Las Vegas man held a woman and her children captive, killed her 4-year-old son and hid the body in a garage freezer.

 Brandon Lee Toseland’s appointed attorney, Scott Coffee, noted outside court that medical examiners have yet to release findings of the boy’s death and prosecutors have yet to share with him evidence collected since Toseland’s arrest last week.

-Note: This story has been corrected to show that prosecutors served notice that they may present evidence to a grand jury, not that they will.